How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 The downsides of compression bags are that your clothes get a little creased; you have to uncompress the bag to access items—not very convenient if you need something on a travel day—and they can tear, which is why it’s worth paying more for a sturdy bag.

-It can also take effort to roll the bag, especially if it’s full.
+It can take effort to roll the bag, especially if it’s full.
 I admit I got Simon to roll mine whenever possible, as he was better at removing the air than I was.

 The Best Compression Bags for Travel